 I wish to thank all the members of the National GBV Working Group for their hard work, commitment and dedication to the elimination of Gender Based Violence in the country, and for trusting us to provide leadership to the Working group and the Campaign.

-Finally I would like to thank the UN Women for their financial and technical support towards the development of this handbook.
+I would like to thank the UN Women for their financial and technical support towards the development of the first edition of this handbook.